TanviMadani/EAT4U/README.md

 ## 🔥 Overview

-Welcome to **Recipe Recommendation System** — a full-stack web app that helps users discover delicious recipes tailored to their preferences!
-Whether you’re a vegetarian 🌱 or a meat lover 🍗, our smart recommendation system serves you personalized meal ideas in seconds.
+The **Recipe Recommendation System** is a full-stack web development project built to help users discover recipes based on their available ingredients. 🍅🥦
+It simplifies **meal planning** by providing **AI-driven recipe suggestions** that adapt to user preferences, dietary restrictions, and ingredient availability.

+This project merges intelligent recommendation algorithms with a clean, user-friendly interface — making it effortless for users to turn their ingredients into delicious, personalized meals.

 ---

 ## 🎯 Objective

-To build a **menu-driven recipe recommendation system** that uses data-driven algorithms and Object-Oriented Programming principles to recommend recipes based on user-selected ingredients, preferences, or dietary type.
+To develop an **AI-powered recipe recommendation platform** that bridges the gap between users’ available ingredients and creative meal ideas.
+The system aims to enhance user convenience and minimize food waste by suggesting personalized recipes using smart algorithms and efficient data handling techniques.

 ---

 ## 🧠 Features

-✅ **Smart Recommendations** – Suggests recipes based on ingredient matching or similarity scoring.
+✅ **Ingredient-Based Recommendations** – Suggests recipes dynamically based on available ingredients.
-✅ **Veg / Non-Veg Classification** – Filter dishes by type.
+✅ **Personalized Suggestions** – Tailors results according to user preferences and dietary filters (Veg / Non-Veg).
+✅ **AI-Enhanced Matching** – Uses intelligent algorithms to recommend the best-fitting recipes.
-✅ **Search & Filter** – Quickly find recipes with intuitive filters.
+✅ **Search & Filter Options** – Enables users to explore and refine recipes easily.
-✅ **MongoDB-Backed Database** – Stores and fetches recipes efficiently.
-✅ **Beautiful Frontend** – Interactive, responsive UI built with React.js.
-✅ **Scalable Backend** – Built using Node.js & Express.
+✅ **Interactive Frontend** – Built with React.js and styled using Tailwind CSS for responsiveness.
+✅ **Robust Backend** – Powered by Node.js, Express, and MongoDB for smooth data management.
-✅ **Future Scope** – Add user login, recipe ratings, and AI-based recommendations.
+✅ **Future Expansion** – Potential integration of user profiles, meal ratings, and advanced ML-based taste prediction.

 ---